eformsignen/eformsignen.github.io/help/chapter6.rst

 **Viewing a document number**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A document number can be viewed directly on a document using the document component and can also be viewed in the document list.
+A document number can be viewed directly on a document using the document field and can also be viewed in the document list.

 -  **Viewing a document number directly on a document**

-   You can generate a document number directly on a document by using the document number component.
+   You can generate a document number directly on a document by using the document number field.

    1. Upload a file on Web form designer.

-   2. Add the document component in the location where the document number will be displayed.
+   2. Add the document field in the location where the document number will be displayed.

       |image6|